lenmus/lomse-docs/Installation.md

 cd lomse
 ```

-As an alternative, you can download a Sorce Code package from [Lomse Releases page](https://github.com/lenmus/lomse/releases), by visiting that page and clicking on the package.
-Alrenatively, you can do it from a command console.
+As an alternative, you can download a Source Code package from [Lomse Releases page](https://github.com/lenmus/lomse/releases), by visiting that page and clicking on the package.
+Alternatively, you can do it from a command console.
 For instance, to download source code for release 0.16.1:
 ```bash
 cd <projects>
 wget https://github.com/lenmus/lomse/archive/0.16.1.tar.gz